syprojects/MPlan/README.md

 This application is a planning application by entering annual, monthly, weekly and daily SMART goals.

-In addition, the plan template can be shared with others, others can use these templates, rate the template and comment.
+In addition, the public plans can use, rate and comment by others,

 Moreover, other people can use and comment on the objects used in the plan.